binhminhsai/writingais-prototype/replit.md

 - ✅ Implemented Vietnamese language support in UI elements
 - ✅ Standardized all tooltip colors to consistent theme (#1fb2aa)
 - ✅ Updated help icons and tooltip borders across all components
+- ✅ Updated Question box styling in both Task 1 and Task 2 feedback pages to match their respective writing interfaces
+- ✅ Removed Back button from Task 2 feedback interface
+- ✅ Updated TabsTrigger font weight to extrabold for better consistency

 ## Project Architecture